 Experts recommend getting at least a quad-core processor with base clock speeds of at least 3 GHz to be able to stream today’s most popular games at a decent quality.
 For hardcore gamers where only the best frame rates and video quality will do, there are 6 and 8-core processors with higher clock speeds that can easily handle the stress of running multiple programs and streaming at the same time.

 Graphics cards bear the brunt of what makes a video game look good.
 Furthermore, the software used for streaming content can also be configured to utilize the graphics card for even better quality videos.
-Which makes the graphics card one of the most essential equipment for quality streaming on PC.
+Which makes the graphics card one of the most essential equipments for quality streaming on PC.
 Skimping on the graphics card will also result in a lot of stuttering and low frame rates.
 In rare cases, a poor video card might also cause in-game textures to not load.

 Good budget graphics cards were hard to come by just a couple of years ago thanks to the Bitcoin Bubble.
 Today, the demand for graphics cards is, for the most part, back to “normal”.
 This means that it’s now possible to get a graphics card that’s powerful enough to run games at the mainstream standard quality without breaking the bank!